HenningUe/iphoto-downloader/docs/SPEC.md

 2. **Consideration of delivery artifacts**

-- It should be possible to define two operating modes in the settings: “In development” and “Delivered.” - When the “Delivered” operating mode is activated, the system should check whether the settings folder (see sectoin **Photo Sync**) exists and whether the files README.md, settings.ini.template, and settings.ini are located there.
+- It should be possible to define two operating modes in the settings: "InDevelopment" and "Delivered" - When the "Delivered" operating mode is activated, the system should check whether the settings folder (see section **Photo Sync**) exists and whether the files README.md, settings.ini.template, and settings.ini are located there.
 If any of these files are missing, they should be copied there and the program should be terminated.
 In addition, the user should be informed that the files have been copied and where exactly, what the files are for, and that they should run this program again after adjusting settings.ini.
 - If the files are present, the program should perform its normal function.
-- In “Delivered” mode, READMD.md and settings.ini.template should be copied to the settings folder each time the program is started (but not settings.ini).
+- In "Delivered" mode, READMD.md and settings.ini.template should be copied to the settings folder each time the program is started (but not settings.ini).
+- READMD.md and .env.example (as source for settings.ini.template ) from the repository are to be used.
+I.e. when the executable is created these files must be included in the executable as additional resources.
+The content of the created READM.md and shall **not** be included in a python file as strings to avoid duplicated sources.
+- The default mode for operation in development environment shall be "InDevelopment"

 3. **2FA authenticaion**